fluxrider/playlist_shuffle/README.md

 Note that the common algorithm for shuffling (Fisher-Yate [2]) is iterative, so you do not need to shuffle the whole list prior of reading the next entry.
 You can perform the shuffle one item at a time, meaning the size of the sequence does not affect the computation.

-The memory cost is not a real problem, considering the entries have to be stored somewhere anyway, and that the algorithm can be done in-place.
+The memory cost is not a real problem considering the entries have to be stored somewhere anyway, and that the algorithm can be done in-place.

 What becomes annoying are the looping boundaries, where an entry may be seen as soon as the next, or as far as a full pass.